ilya-zlobintsev/LACT/README.md

 ## Nvidia

-Anything Maxwell or newer should work, but generation support has not yet been tested thoroughly.
+Anything Maxwell (900 series) or newer should generally work.
+A recent driver version is highly recommended, as older versions have shown to have issues with certain configuration options such as clockspeed settings.

 ## Intel